Echoes of #PÖFF23

 Made in Japan, directed by Anshul Chauhan from India, the winner of the Grand Prix and the Best Music awards, stole the hearts of the international jury led by Mike Newell and was also very well received by the critics.
 Stephen Dalton wrote in The Hollywood Reporter that the film “…delivers high-gloss monochrome visuals, strong performances and a layered narrative that wavers between past and present, realism and magical realism, straight family drama and poetic allegory”.

-Muscle was another favourite of both the critics and juries – the middle-aged man’s spiritual downfall in the hands of masculine gym teacher with toxic influence won the Best Actor award for the star Cavan Clerkin and sparking a series of praising reviews, including publications like The Hollywood Reporter, Screen International and Cineuropa, which also published an interview with the film’s director Gerard Johnson who speaks about the gym culture explosion in the UK.
+Muscle was another favourite of both the critics and juries – the middle-aged man’s spiritual downfall in the hands of masculine gym teacher with toxic influence won the Best Actor award for the star Cavan Clerkin and sparking a series of praising reviews, including publications like The Hollywood Reporter, Screen International, The Hollywood News and Cineuropa which also published an interview with the film’s director Gerard Johnson who speaks about the gym culture explosion in the UK.

 The bleak historical Irish drama set during the years of the Great Famine was received well by the audience and critics, with Screen International’s Fionnuala Halligan calling it one of the programme’s highlights, as praise also arrived from Amber Wilkinson in Eye For Film.

-A satire set in a made-up town in Southern US with a kink for sausages and Bavarian culture (yes, it features Ewen Bremner as a German entrepreneur with a fetish for Southern German ethnic clothing and dance moves), aimed as a cultural-critical missile towards the far-right mentality, Gutterbee was always going to divide opinions, as is clear in this Screen International review by Demetrios Matheou.
-The film continues on its wicked path successfully, with a next chapter playing out at the mighty Rotterdam film festival.
+A satire set in a made-up town in Southern US with a kink for sausages and Bavarian culture (yes, it features Ewen Bremner as a German entrepreneur with a fetish for Southern German ethnic clothing and dance moves), aimed as a cultural-critical missile towards the far-right mentality, Gutterbee was always going to divide opinions, as is clear in the Screen International and.
+Cineuropa reviews The film continues on its wicked path successfully, with a next chapter playing out at Rotterdam IFF and Santa Barbara IFF.
+Director Ulrich Thomsen did not go light on religion in the Cineuropa interview.

 First Feature Competition

-Although not winning any awards, this artistically complex and intellectually challenging Lithuania debut set in three historical contexts, was among the favourite films of several critics, landing praising reviews in The Hollywood Reporter and Cineuropa and reaching Patrick Gamble’s list of best things he saw in Tallinn in the Little White Lies magazine.
+Although not winning any awards, this artistically complex and intellectually challenging Lithuania debut by Jurgis Matulevičius set in three historical contexts in 1941-1966, was among the favourite films of several critics, landing praising reviews in The Hollywood Reporter and Cineuropa and reaching Patrick Gamble’s list of best things he saw in Tallinn in the Little White Lies magazine.
+Read the interview with the director in Cineuropa.

 Rebels with a Cause